- Annual salary

 - Annual contribution limits

 - Your total contribution for one year is based on your annual salary times the percent you contribute.
-However, your annual contribution is also subject to certain maximum total contributions per year.
-The annual maximum for 2018 is $18,500.
-If you are age 50 or over, a 'catch-up' provision allows you to contribute an additional $6,000 into your 457 account.
-It is also important to note that employer contributions do not affect an employee's maximum annual contribution limit.
+However, your annual contribution to your 457 account is also subject to certain maximum total contributions per year. **401K_ANNUAL_LIMITS** It is also important to note that employer contributions are included in the maximum annual contribution limit.

 - Current age